 My husband and I got a mortgage in 1997 (to buy a house in Whalley Range, where prices were low due to its red-light reputation) and thereafter went out much less, having very little spare cash.
 After our first baby was born I was quite depressed for a while.
 I coped better with our subsequent new arrivals but sadly I became quite fat.

 Fat and forty.
 Suddenly fake leopard seemed like a really bad idea.
 I imagined myself wearing the coat at the school gate (where else did I go?) and the pitying looks which would ensue.
 What would other parents think?
 That I was a fantasist, deranged, or perhaps even an old tart?
-(Though I’m sure they wouldn’t consider me capable of such excitement – and they would be right.)
+(Though I’m sure they wouldn’t consider me capable of such excitement.)

 So one day I bundled my beautiful coat into a black bin-bag and donated it to Age Concern, along with satin shorts, various mini skirts and some gorgeous brightly coloured tights.
 I felt weirdly triumphant… as if something (what?) had been achieved.
 Driven to drastic action by my own personal age and weight concern, I never-the-less hoped sincerely that someone else would fall in love with my coat and that they would embark on a fabulous new life together…